unnsse/unnsse.io/content/posts/dankpolynomials.md

 * **Validation Approach**: The tests verify correctness of `isPrime()` for various cases and ensure `getBestPolynomial()` returns a result with a length greater than 0.

-## Testing
+# Testing

-We implemented tests using Kotest, which provided a highly expressive, declarative, and powerful testing experience.
+We implemented tests using [Kotest](https://kotest.io), which provided a highly expressive, declarative, and powerful testing experience.

+## Kotest

 Key Kotest Features Used: